Quantization for a probability distribution generated by an infinite iterated function system: Introduction

 In this paper, we made an infinite extension of the work of L. Roychowdhury (see \cite{R1}).
 Let $P$ be a Borel probability measure on $\D R$ given by $P=\frac 1 4 P\circ S_1^{-1}+\sum_{j=2}^\infty \frac 3 {2^{j+1}} P\circ S_j^{-1}$, i.e., $P$ is generated by an infinite collection of similitudes $\set{S_j}_{j=1}^\infty$ associated with the probability vector $(\frac 14, \frac {3}{2^3}, \frac {3}{2^4}, \cdots)$ such that $S_j(x)=\frac 1 {2^{j+1}} x+1-\frac{1}{2^{j-1}}$ for all $x\in\D R$, and for all $j\in \D N$.
-Notice that by Definition~\ref{defi1}, this probability measure $P$ is a nonhomogeneous distribution on $\D R$.
-For this probability measure, in this paper, we investigate the optimal sets of $n$-means and the $n$th quantization error.
-The arrangement of the paper is as follows: In Lemma~\ref{lemma11} and Lemma~\ref{lemma12}, we obtain the optimal sets of $n$-means and the corresponding quantization error for $n=2$ and $n=3$; Proposition~\ref{prop1}, Proposition~\ref{prop2}, Proposition~\ref{prop3}, and Proposition~\ref{prop50} give some properties about the optimal sets of $n$-means and the $n$th quantization error.
+For this probability measure, in this paper, we investigate the optimal sets of $n$-means and the $n$th quantization errors for all $n\in \D N$.
+The arrangement of the paper is as follows: In Lemma~\ref{lemma11} and Lemma~\ref{lemma12}, we obtain the optimal sets of $n$-means and the corresponding quantization errors for $n=2$ and $n=3$; Proposition~\ref{prop1}, Proposition~\ref{prop2}, Proposition~\ref{prop3}, and Proposition~\ref{prop50} give some properties about the optimal sets of $n$-means and the $n$th quantization errors.
 In Theorem~\ref{Th1} we state and prove an induction formula to determine the optimal sets of $n$-means for all $n\geq 2$.
 In addition, using the induction formula we obtain some results and observations about the optimal sets of $n$-means which are given in Section~4; a tree diagram of the optimal sets of $n$-means for a certain range of $n$ is also given.